- At a depth of 216 feet (though some sources say it’s 202 ft), the Hudson River is the deepest river in the United States.

 Still, there is more to the Hudson River than its depth.
 Let’s take a closer look at the Hudson River to get a more complete view of this body of water.

-The Hudson River’s headwaters are located in the Lake Tear of the Clouds in New York’s Adirondack Park.
-Although this is arguably one of the most significant rivers in the United States, it only flows for 315 miles, so it’s not one of the longest rivers in the United States.
+Arguably one of the most significant rivers in the United States, the Hudson River flows for only 315 miles, so it’s not one of the longest rivers in the United States.

 Although some rivers have their deepest portion close to the end of their flow, that is not the case with the Hudson River.
 Instead, this river’s deepest portion is actually located upstream at the river’s widest section.
 This area can be found between Constitution Island and the United States Military Academy.

 As the river flows toward Manhattan, it becomes much more shallow.
 In fact, the average depth of the river is only 32 ft at its lower portion.
 This depth allows commercial ships to traverse the waters in the area.
 Since this river flows near one of the most highly populated and busiest cities in the world, it must be primed for ships to pass.

 Where Is the Hudson River Located on a Map?